samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 The final test accuracy exceeds the accuracy evaluated during training.
 This was initially somewhat surprising; however, considering that the model was trained on the entire training dataset, as opposed to a subset of the training data used during cross-validation.
 Having more training samples is apparently improving the model's predictive power.

-To evaluate the sensitivity of the model, additional rounds of testing are done while altering the the seed value passed to the AudioDataGenerator.
+To evaluate the sensitivity of the model, additional rounds of testing are done while altering the seed value passed to the AudioDataGenerator.
 Changing the seed value will result in test data cropped with different time offsets.
 This is done five different times with the following results:

     Epoch 1 test accuracy: 0.24066
     Epoch 2 test accuracy: 0.22418
     Epoch 3 test accuracy: 0.22198
     Epoch 4 test accuracy: 0.22198
     Epoch 5 test accuracy: 0.23077
     Mean test accuracy: 0.22791, Std. deviation: 0.00714

 The model appears to be stable, consistently scoring around `0.23 +/- 0.0845`.